eazybytes/Java-New-features/README.md

 This repository contains the new features from Java versions 7,8,9,10,11,12,13,14,15.
 Each version new feature changes can be found in it's respective folder.

 ## Java 7 new features
+Below are the new features sample code can be found inside Java 7 project.

 - THE TRY-WITH-RESOURCES STATEMENT
 - SUPPRESSED EXCEPTIONS
 - CATCHING MULTIPLE EXCEPTIONS